Vectorized/closedsea/README.md

 ```
 For deriving contracts to override, so that operator filtering can be turned on / off.

+Returns true by default.

 ### `_isPriorityOperator`
 ```solidity
 function _isPriorityOperator(address operator) internal view virtual returns (bool)
 ```
-For deriving contracts to override, such that preferred marketplaces can skip the operator filtering, helping users save gas.
+For deriving contracts to override, so that preferred marketplaces can skip operator filtering, helping users save gas.

+Returns false for all inputs by default.

 ## Safety